 A Summa Cum Laude graduate of Lafayette College in Easton, Pennsylvania, Kristine studied Art History and French and lived and studied as an undergraduate for a year in Dijon, France and in London, England.
 Kristine holds a private pilot license and flies out of Concord Airport; flying gives her a perspective on land and water that brings her even closer to nature even as she soars thousands of feet above it.
 In 2012, Kristine completed a writing residency in the HJ Andrews Experimental Forest as part of an Oregon State program to promote understanding of humanity’s role in nature.

-Kristine lives in Walnut Creek, California with her husband Joe and dog Connor adopted from the SF/SPCA.
+Kristine lives in Walnut Creek, California with her husband Joe and rescue dog Connor.